LittleKitacho/python-card-games/README.md

-# python_card-games
+# python-card-games

 A collection of (one) card games that I have created.
 Oh, and coded in python.

-If you would like to know some information on the card-functions package, run it.
+Read up on cardfunctions.md for information about cardfunctions.py